Nov 14, 2023

 To start using the grep command, connect to the VPS using SSH.

-The grep command syntax when searching for a single file looks like this:
+The grep basic syntax when searching for a single file looks like this:

 grep [options] pattern [FILE]

 - [options] – modifiers to the command.

 - pattern – the search query to be found.